Jogging injury: Stress fracture

 - Use proper equipment and safety gear.

 It's important not to return to your normal exercise program until after athletic injuries have healed completely.
-As soon as you can move freely with no pain, you can give yourself the green light to go.
+As soon as you can move freely with no pain, and when advised by your health care provider, you can give yourself the green light to go.